KChugh2903/SpectreCPU/README.md

 be written/read as well.

 This is on by default for `make linux`.
-To restart a crashed or closed Linux boot at the last checkpoint, use e.g. `./obj_dir/VTop soomrv.backup --backup-file=soomrv2.backup`.
+To restart a crashed or closed Linux boot at the last checkpoint, use e.g. `./obj_dir/VTop spectreii.backup --backup-file=spectreii2.backup`.
 (There seem to be some spurious segfaults in the Verilator-generated code.)

 ## Documentation
 For a general overview of the implementation, see [Overview](docs/Overview.md).

 ## License
-SoomRV is released under the MIT License.
+Spectre-II is released under the MIT License.
 Use of this source code is governed by a MIT-style license that can be found in the `LICENSE` file.

 ### External Source Code
 * `riscv-isa-sim` (aka `Spike`): released under the 3-Clause BSD License, used in conjunction with the simulator.